ModaleSiemens/tanca/README.md

     2. Tries to connect.

     By name:
-    1. Prompts for server name;
+    1. Prompts for server name and password
-    2. Sends request to Manager;
-    3. Receives response: if a password is necessary, it asks it to the user
+    2. Server Manager might respond with
+        - server_not_found
+        - server_full
+        - wrong_password
+        - connection_refused + string